gbdrummer/fluidtype/README.md

 ## How it works

 This CSS Library leverages [CSS Container Queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_container_queries) to dynamically alter `font-size` and `line-height` values in response to resizing of elements.
-There is no JavaScript involved, only liberal use of CSS Custom Properties as well as the `calc` function.
+There is no JavaScript involved, only liberal use of CSS Container Queries, Custom Properties and the `calc` function.

 This library implements some of the math from the [Golden Ratio Typography Calculator](https://grtcalculator.com/) by [Chris Pearson](https://pearsonified.com/about/).
 You can find more details about how it works [here](https://grtcalculator.com/math/).